 The Inner Core (80%)

-Let’s consider a house of a few floors, with all the windows open.
-There is nobody home, and nobody in the neighbourhood.
+Let’s consider a house with a few floors.
+All the windows are open, there is nobody home, and nobody in the neighbourhood.
 If a burglar wanted to break in, it couldn’t be easier than that.
 Let’s consider the burglar as someone who wants to out-frame you, and your Vibe as the house with all the windows wide open and nobody home.
 That’s what the situation looks like when your dominance is very low, you are like a lifeboat in the middle of the ocean, completely driven by external forces.

-Let’s assume now that you decided to do something about it, you went onto the Internet and read a guide of the kind “how to be confident in 50 steps.”
-Now you know that you need to position your body in a certain way in certain situations, that you need to talk in a certain way in certain circumstances, that you need to make certain eye contact when talking to certain people, etc. Going back to our previous example, that would be the equivalent of closing a few windows on the ground floor: the burglar finds the first window closed, and he just proceeds to break in from the window nearby.
-If the Internet guide is real good, and you make a lot of effort to assimilate what it says and to remember what to do when, you may even shut down all the ground-floor windows.
-And that may put off a few burglars, but the more experienced of them will just look up, see that there is the balcony door wide open on the first floor, which is also fairly easy to reach, and proceed to break in like that: out-framed again.
+Let’s now assume that you decided to do something about it: you went onto the Internet, and you read a couple of those guides which are all titled something like, “how to be more confident in 50 steps”.
+Now you know that you need to position your body in certain ways in certain situations, that you need to talk in certain ways in certain circumstances, that you need to make certain eye contact when talking to certain people, etc. Going back to our previous example, that would be the equivalent of closing a few windows on the ground floor: the burglar finds the first window closed, and he just proceeds to break in from the window nearby.
+If the Internet guide is real good, and you make a lot of effort to assimilate what it says and to remember what to do when, you may even shut down all of the ground-floor windows.
+And that may put off a few burglars, but the more experienced of them will just look up, see that there is the balcony door wide open on the first floor, which is also fairly easy to reach, and proceed to break in through that door: out-framed again.

 There is no getting away from it: confidence is something you develop through achievements, not by reading guides on the Internet (including this one).
 To develop a confident and dominant Vibe, you need to have achieved something worthwhile, you need to have gone out of your comfort zone, fought your fears, and kept the excuse-generating part of your mind at bay when it wanted you to give up.
 That’s the only way.